hpanago/hpanago.github.io/_posts/cfgmgmt.markdown

 ### Talk 2: Automating Puppet certificates Renewal

-- we already did this at GRNet, perfectly, internal Phab tasks hav eit all
+- we already did this at GRNet, perfectly, internal Phab tasks have it all
   - We could blog post it
   - we could also use a uppet CA certificate check